 The Arduino platform is the best way to get your kids interested in electronics and coding.
 With easy-to-follow instructions all laid down in a nifty project book, your child (and even you, yourself) will have a lot of fun completing the 15 projects.
 You can easily add more Arduino components to build better or more complex circuits.

-If you think that spending close to $90 for the starter kit a bit too much, or if you just want to try something more affordable because you are not sure if your kid is ready for coding or electronics in the first place, then there are five other starter kits that you can consider, all of which are more budget-friendly than the official starter kit.
+If you think that spending a fair amount for the starter kit a bit too much, or if you just want to try something more affordable because you are not sure if your kid is ready for coding or electronics in the first place, then there are five other starter kits that you can consider, all of which are more budget-friendly than the official starter kit.